-On January 29, 2009 the following banking policy for deposit collateralization and depository credit limits was approved by the State Depository Board.
+The banking policy for deposit collateralization and depository credit limits approved by the State Depository Board requires:

-- All state demand and time deposits shall be collateralized.
-The value of collateral shall be equal to not less than 110% of the funds being secured after the deduction of the amount of deposit insurance. - The total state deposit limit at any state depository shall not exceed 100% of the depository's equity capital.
+- All state demand and time deposits exceeding amounts fully covered by deposit insurance shall be collateralized.
+In lieu of collateral, with the approval of OST, state entities may accept letters of credit issued by the Federal Home Loan Bank or surety bonds issued by financial institutions approved for such purpose by the State Depository Board.
+The value of collateral shall be equal to not less than 110% of the funds being secured after the deduction of the amount of deposit insurance. - The aggregate state deposit limit for accounts in the State Bank Fee Program at any state depository shall not exceed 100% of the depository's equity capital.
 The State Treasurer may temporarily increase the total state deposit limit at any state depository to 125% of equity capital to allow for fluctuation in demand deposit balances.